Shaaali/identity-apps/docs/references/app-settings/oidc-settings-for-app.md

  <CommonGuide guide='guides/fragments/manage-app/oidc-settings/refresh-token.md'/>

 ### Certificate
-The certificate is used to validate signatures of signed requests and to decrypt the encrypted requests from the application to Asgardeo.
+The certificate is used to validate signatures of signed requests from the application to Asgardeo and to encrypt requests from Asgardeo to the application.
 <br><br>
 You can either <b>Provide Certificate</b> or <b>Use JWKS endpoint</b> to add a certificate.
 <br>